spacesuitdiver/travel-app/README.md

 # travel-app
-A travel app that helps you pick your flight, hotel, activities, and outfit!
+A travel app that helps you pick your ffor each day of your trip.
+We will also help plan your activities.
+Phse 2 Airbnb

 ![new wireframe 1](https://user-images.githubusercontent.com/34491285/42727904-50dd0cd0-8774-11e8-9e3c-4cb186a0f6f4.png)
 ![new wireframe 1 copy](https://user-images.githubusercontent.com/34491285/42727903-50d0d000-8774-11e8-85de-d39d5ad2988f.png)